town gas works

 The gas works photographed in the 1950s.

 Taken from the very bottom of Stars Lane, looking north, with Foundry House at left and the gas works at right.

 .... and now for something completely different - the Lysander Road gasometer (before Lysander Road was even thought of) photographed in 1953.
 Westland airfield covers the lower half of the photograph with the start of the factory buildings at centre right.

 An aerial photograph of the gasometer near Lysander Road (running across the top of the photo).
-Photographed, I would guess, during the early 1960s.
+Photographed during the late 1960s or early 1970s.

 Photograph by Geoff Bowler, courtesy of Sue Bowler